jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 engineering, and 63% do vulnerability research.
 36% of hackers say they are most skilled at the reconnaissance part of hacking, and 20% say they are best at exploitation.
-So many hackers specialize in web applications because the majority of internet interactions take place via web applications, meaning that hackers are already very familiar with their mechanisms.
+“So many hackers specialize in web applications because the majority of internet interactions take place via web applications, meaning that hackers are already very familiar with their mechanisms.
 Moreover, the attack surface of web applications provides a particularly wide and rich testing ground, with organizations having huge sets of assets across the internet.
 I also specialize in social engineering.
-Its always fascinated me; instead of hacking technical systems, were trying to open a window into the human mindset.
+It’s always fascinated me; instead of hacking technical systems, we’re trying to open a window into the human mindset.
 While it seems that our brain is immensely more complex than a computer, social engineering is the easiest way for a malicious actor to reach their target.
-Social engineering is more challenging to run as an ethical hacking exercise since the hacker needs to have an understanding of psychology and sociology, while also understanding the ethics behind any assessment.
+Social engineering is more challenging to run as an ethical hacking exercise since the hacker needs to have an understanding of psychology and sociology, while also understanding the ethics behind any assessment.”
 Roni Carta a.k.a. @arsene\_lupin
 Hacker and co\-founder of Lupin \& Holmes
 18%
 Wireless